bartkozik/ReservationAppProject/README.md

-# Workshop app, Reservation App for hotel usage.
+# Reservation App is simple application for hotel usage, made in Django.